PatF/ent-ds-del-5-6-grouping-data-ds-deloitte-03192019/README.md

 ## Introduction

-Just as with Pandas, another very useful manipulation in SQL is aggregate functions.
-For example, you may wish to find the mean, median, min or max of a column feature.
-For example, in the customer relational database that you've been working with, you may wonder if there are differences in overall sales across offices or regions.
+Another very useful tool in SQL is the ability to run aggregate functions.
+For example, in the customer database below, you might want to look at mean or median sales to compare them across offices or regions.

 ## Objectives